OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadHydroBase/ReadHydroBase.md

 which are not available in the more general [`ReadTimeSeries`](../ReadTimeSeries/ReadTimeSeries.md) command.
 Specifying a TSID can be used for simple data types such as `DivTotal` where the data type matches one time series.
-The `DivClass` data type can match multiple time series and therefore cannot (at this time) be queried using a single `TSID`.
+The `DivClass` and `RelClass` data type can match multiple time series and therefore requires that the `WaterClass` parameter is specified if a single time series should be matched.

 **<p style="text-align: center;">
 ![ReadHydroBase TSID](ReadHydroBase_TSID.png)